Core Concepts¶

 Backends translate expression trees and execute operations.
 The core library defines a BackendProtocol; each adapter implements it for a specific engine.

-When you call read_parquet("data.parquet", Users), the Polars backend is automatically attached.
-All subsequent operations on the DataFrame delegate to Polars under the hood.
+When you call read_parquet("data.parquet", Users), the backend is automatically attached.
+All subsequent operations on the DataFrame delegate to the underlying engine.

 - Column references —